ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 ## Quick tips

 - Focus on user needs.
-- Define a baseline experience and build from there.
+- Define the core functionality and build from there.
 - Remember that your site doesn’t have to look the same in every device and browser.
 - Avoid the assumption that all assets will be available.